proofengineering/proofengineering.github.io/qed_errata.md

 <a name="exp2">2</a>: There are at least two flavors of cubical type theory, and we cite only one.
 The missing citation can be found in [Computational Higher-Dimensional Type Theory](https://doi.org/10.1145/3009837.3009861) by Carlo Angiuli, Robert Harper, and Todd Wilson.

 <a name="exp3">3</a>: From Peter: "The grammar productions need spacing between tokens, to let Ott infer what the tokens are, but that spacing is not needed in the symbolic terms in inductive rules."

+<a name="exp4">4</a>: See, for example, [The HOL Logic Extended with Quantification over Type Variables](https://doi.org/10.1007/BF01383982) by Thomas F. Melham,
+and [A Package For Inductive Relation Definitions In HOL](https://doi.org/10.1109/hol.1991.596299), also by Thomas F. Melham.